 - Terms apply.

-The new benefits are in addition to an already generous rewards package that gives cardholders:
+The benefits are in addition to an already generous rewards package that gives cardholders:

 - Five points for every dollar spent on airfare booked through the travel platform.